Miki2301/DavidoneNazionaleOS/System and Device Programming/OS161 - OS internals/LAB02 - Creating a user program executable/walkthrough_LAB02.md

 ## Conclusions
 The bitmap improves the memory management of the *os161* operating system.
 It is important to understand that this is a simplified solution.
 The *optional* tasks provide support for more complicated solutions.

+## additional notes
+This problem is a kernel level problem, under the logic/physical conversion.
+We have in order: creating address space with logical/physical conversion physical allocation with kfree/kmalloc functionalities using a bitmap.

+Also the second point can be used to allocated kernel level structures.
+In this case we don't need an address space but only a subtraction between the index and a register MGS_0